jeremejazz/gospelslides/content/_index.md

 +++

+# Welcome to Gospel Slides

 Read the Good News today!

-*(This website is currently a work in progress and is still under draft.
-Feel free to leave your suggestions [here](https://github.com/jeremejazz/gospelslides/issues) )*
+*( 🔨This website is currently is still under development.
+If you have any suggestions, feel free to leave theme [here](https://github.com/jeremejazz/gospelslides/issues) )*